 - Security: Three user access levels for configuration, data management interface and visualization.
-Data is saved on SD card and on the secured and redundant Amazon Cloud Services.
-Optional data encryption available.
+Data is saved on SD card and in highly secure data centers.

 - Connection verification: eTracker verifies connection with cell network and server connection before data is sent.
 If no connection is available or if data reception is not confirmed, data is saved and sent the next scheduled transmission.

 - True cloud data service experience: Your data is sent directly and securely to the Amazon cloud- based service.
 No back-end database hosting or web server controlled by Stevens in which data flow takes a detour to the cloud.